cf000091/Cybersecurity-portfolio/README.md

 # Cory Floyd's Cybersecurity Portfolio

+## Welcoming Message!
+Welcome, and thank you for taking the time to explore my cybersecurity portfolio.
+My Cyberfolio is an ongoing project that I continuously update as I complete new projects, gain experience, and expand my cybersecurity skills.

 ## About Me
 Graduate student pursuing a Master of Science in Strategic Cybersecurity and Information Management, bringing strong analytical, problem-solving, and operational leadership skills.
 Experienced in supervising teams, ensuring compliance, and communicating effectively.